My notes from MBSR

 Our thoughts are real but not true...-Tara Brach

 They are your thoughts; don't identify with them.
-Everything is half truth, and you do not know where the truth lies.
+Everything is half-truth, and you do not know where the truth lies.

-The story of Mullah Nasaruddhin saying to guard" I am going to be hanged."
+The story of Mullah Nasaruddhin saying to guard," I am going to be hanged."

-RADICAL ACCEPTANCE AND RADICAL COMPASSION (TARA BRUCH):
+RADICAL ACCEPTANCE AND RADICAL COMPASSION (TARA BRACH):

 Mohini lived in the National Zoo in Washington, DC, in the 1970s.
-After being kept in a small cage for many years, Mohini was transferred to an enclosure with acres of space, trees and even a pond.
+After being kept in a small cage for many years, Mohini was transferred to an enclosure with acres of space, trees, and even a pond.
 Her owners at the zoo were sure she'd love her spacious new home.
 But they were mistaken.
 Mohini lived the rest of her life in just one corner of her new enclosure, pacing an area the size of her old cage until the grass wore away beneath her paws.
-In other words,
+In other words, despite the “freedom” on offer, her mind kept her trapped in old patterns of behavior.
+Just like Mohini, many of us remain stuck in our habits, even though greater freedom is possible.
+But what exactly keeps us encaged?
+Instead of iron and concrete, it’s self-judgment and feelings of inadequacy.Mindfulness, the Mind, and Addictive Behavior - Judson Brewer

 I can't get no satisfaction